seqan/seqan3/doc/tutorial/argument_parser/index.md

 ### The seqan3::regex_validator

 On construction, the validator receives a pattern for a regular expression.
-The pattern variable will be used for constructing an std::regex and the validator will call std::regex_match on the command line argument.
+The pattern variable will be used for constructing a std::regex and the validator will call std::regex_match on the command line argument.

 Note that a regex_match will only return true if the string matches the pattern completely (in contrast to regex_search which also matches substrings).
 The validator throws a seqan3::validation_error exception whenever a given parameter does not match the given regular expression.